How to contribute¶

-If a user is missing a soft dependency, we want to raise a more user-friendly error message than just a
+If a user is missing a soft dependency, we raise a user-friendly error message.

-We also use contiunous integration tests to check if all soft dependencies are properly isolated to specific modules.
-So, if you add a soft dependency, please make sure to add it here together with the module that depends on it.
+We use contiunous integration tests to check if all soft dependencies are properly isolated to specific modules.
+If you add a new soft dependency, make sure to add it here together with the module that depends on it.

 In addition, we add the following guidelines:

 Please check out our Glossary of Common Terms.